AAROC/aaroc.github.io/_posts/2014-11-14-ContinuousDelivery.md

   <figcaption>Breakdown of number of applications in scientific subdomains for physical (left) and biological (right) sciences, taken from EGI Application Database.</figcaption>
 </figure>

 Of course, these are *just the applications which have already been ported*, and the true number is far larger and increasing - not only in number but also in complexity, as hardware and platforms evolve.
 Furthermore, we are not counting the *dependencies* of these applications, the integration of which can represent some of the largest barriers.

+## Delivery

+Delivery of applications refers to the remote deployment on target infrastructures.
+This is analogous to 'installing' applications on a personal or shared computer, however, since direct interactive use of the applications is usually not possible, 'delivery' also includes aspects of 'deployment' - such as the proper configuration of the application into the remote site.
+This may be the setting of proper environment variables, local compilation with site optimisations, etc. Since the user usually does not have administrator rights at the remote sites, the delivery of applications is the responsibility of a site administrator, or in the case of a Virtual Organisation the VO software administrator.

+In the past this deployment has been done with the use of installation scripts, which are submitted via the VO software administrator as grid jobs to a specific site.
+By default this is a manual exercise, requiring action on behalf of the VO software admin.
+There was until recently[^VAPOR] no monitoring to check whether the applications which were once successfully deployed continued to be properly installed, and frequently there were mismatches between the tags available at sites and the actual state of the software there.
+While very succesful in providing a role-based means to deploy applications, and deletgating some power to the VO software admin, this procedure, thanks to it's manual actions suffers from unreliability.

+## Is a new model necessary in Africa-Arabia ?

-We must thus ask ourselves, if we are building an e-Infrastructure for scientific collaboration and research,
+> We must thus ask ourselves, if we are building an e-Infrastructure for scientific collaboration and research which requires massive, unreliably manual intervention...

 > What is it good for ?